Search

 In her remarks, Minister Ibrahimaj highlighted the importance of legal certainty of property rights for the business environment, underlining progress in the digitalisation of public services and reforms aimed at simplifying administrative procedures.
 She also stressed the need to continue deregulation efforts and improve the legal framework, as well as the importance of cadastre digitalisation within the European Reform Agenda and the Growth Plan.

-In her intervention, Ms Goxhobelli noted that the digitalisation of cadastral data and the completion of initial registration have made significant progress over the past two years, strengthening the foundations for secure property rights.
-As of December 2025, SCA had completed the scanning of 54 million documents and achieved around 90 per cent digitalisation of property records, with full completion targeted by June 2026.
-She further highlighted improvements in service quality, expanded automation and the integration of digital systems, contributing to increased transparency, reduced bureaucracy and enhanced legal certainty.
+In her intervention, Ms Goxhobelli noted that the digitalisation of cadastral data and the completion of initial registration have recorded significant progress over the past two years, strengthening the foundations for secure property rights and legal certainty.
+In December 2025, the SCA completed the scanning of 54 million documents and reached approximately 90% digitalisation of property records, with full completion targeted for June 2026.[1]
+She also highlighted improvements in service quality, the expansion of automated processes, and the integration of digital systems as key elements that enhance transparency, reduce bureaucracy, and strengthen legal certainty for citizens and businesses.

 The IC Secretariat then presented its analysis of progress and remaining challenges in cadastral digitalisation and administration, and their impact on legal certainty of property rights and the investment climate from a business perspective.
 Recommendations were put forward to strengthen legal certainty, standardise processes, improve access and transparency, enhance inclusiveness, and support institutional performance monitoring.